Long COVID in Kids: A Path to Recovery

 A shot of prevention

 Meanwhile, the best way to prevent long COVID is to prevent COVID-19 in the first place.
-That means children 12 and older (and adults) should get a COVID-19 vaccine as soon as possible.
-Children younger than 12 should continue to wear masks as directed by local health agencies.
+That means children ages 6 months and older (and adults) should get a COVID-19 vaccine as soon as possible.
+Everyone should continue to follow the recommendations of local health agencies as well.

 “We want everybody to get vaccinated,” Dr. Bender says.
 “If kids are vaccinated, then they’re not getting COVID, and they’re not getting long COVID.
 Vaccination is first and foremost in preventing this.
 It’s the best way to keep kids safe.”